 Positive reinforcement is provided for compliance in the program.
-Sanctions and therapeutic interventions will be imposed in response to non-compliance.
+Sanctions and therapeutic interventions is imposed for non-compliance.

-The average length of stay in the program is dependent on each participant's progress as they move through the four phases.
+The length of stay in the program is dependent on each participant's progress as they move through the five phases.
 Graduation may occur within one year, but it could take longer based on the participant's treatment needs and compliance with program requirements.

 Participation in the program requires payment of a program fee.
 The fee will be assessed by Waukesha County based on ability to pay.
-WCS case managers will provide newly admitted participants with information which directs them to send relevant financial information to Waukesha County to assess the appropriate fee.
-Participants will receive a monthly invoice from Waukesha County to submit monthly payments through the mail directly to Waukesha County.
-The Alcohol Treatment Court Team will monitor compliance with the program fee.
+WCS case managers will provide newly admitted participants with information which directs them to send relevant financial information to Waukesha County to be assessed the appropriate fee.
+You must be assessed a program fee in order to advance to Phase III.
+Participants will receive a monthly invoice from Waukesha County to submit monthly payments through the mail directly to Waukesha County or to WCS, which is turned over weekly.
+The OWI Treatment Court Team will monitor compliance with the program fees.
 Failure to comply with the monthly program fee may result in termination from the program and a referral to Waukesha County Collections.

-WAUKESHA COUNTY ALCOHOL TREATMENT COURT TEAM MEMBERS
+WAUKESHA COUNTY OWI TREATMENT COURT TEAM MEMBERS

-The team consists of the Judge, the Alcohol Treatment Court Coordinator, Case Manager, District Attorney, Defense Attorney and treatment provider.
+The team consists of the Judge, the OWI Treatment Court Program Director, Case Manager, District Attorney, Defense Attorney, Department of Corrections and treatment provider.
 Prior to weekly court sessions, the team reviews the progress of those participants scheduled to appear in court that week.
 WCS prepares staffing reports detailing the progress of participants in the program.
-The team operates on the basis of reaching a professional consensus whenever possible.
-In the event a consensus cannot be reached, the Judge has the final decision making authority on case management issues.
+The team strives to reach consensus whenever possible.
+The Judge, however, has the final authority on case management issues.